uw-dims/dims-finalreport/docs/source/enhancements.rst

 things out.

-In the long term, a solution that falls within the gap between a single server rack with custom ``Makefile`` and scripts and something as complex as Openstack or AWS CloudFormation is desired.
+In the long term, a solution that falls within the gap between a single server rack with custom ``Makefile`` and scripts and something as complex as OpenStack or AWS CloudFormation is desired.
 This could be Packer and Terraform with custom provisioners.
 Experiments using Packer to create Amazon instances was successfully performed and a prototype of Terraform to provision Digital Ocean